jnomikos/databases_project/readme.md

 Stuff like forms are all 'functional' despite not connecting to the database or doing any validation... they're all set up to be used as-is.

-## Database

-If you just upload this as-is to your student account, and run the sql files to create the database, the products page/product landing page won't work as it's set up to use my credentials.

-I do this with a credentials.php file.
-I've included one that's in the right format, but you need to change:

-'$username' to your zid
-'$password' to your MariaDB password
-'$dsn' to show your correct zid.

-That should be the only thing you need to do.

 ## General

 I tried to design the skeleton so that we can all individually work on pieces and they'll